adnammit/notes/web_dev.md

     - displays the DOM
     - displays any errors while executing your page
     - element inspection
-    - you can even alter code within the developer pane to explore changes to your website, but if you refresh the page (and the original code) will be reloaded
+    - you can even alter code within the developer pane to explore changes to your website, but if you refresh, the page (and the original code) will be reloaded
     - by clicking on the 'network' pane you can see how long it took for each element to load
 * common problems:
     - syntax: missing semicolon, parens, etc
     - confusing classes and IDs between html and css files
     - selector specificity:
-        * do i want to select .menu a or just .menu?
+        * do i want to select `.menu a` or just `.menu`?
     - css formattion
         * W3.org/TR/css2/visualformattingmodel